kennycason/autoencoder-nd/README.md

 - **5D**: Implement 5D convolutions using multiple 4D convolutions
 - **6D**: Implement 6D convolutions using multiple 5D convolutions

 This hierarchical approach demonstrates how convolution operations can be extended to arbitrarily high dimensions.
+Also note the actual dimensions of the encoders is 2 higher due to how convolutional neural networks are implemented as it's comprised of spatial dimensions and I/O channel dimensions.

 ## Results Visualization